How to Become a Soccer Coach: 3 Basics Every Coach Needs

 - Listening

-- Along with communication skills comes listening skills.
-As a coach it is not only important to be able to talk clearly, but it is just as important to listen to your players and give them a chance to voice their thoughts and opinions.
+- Along with communication skills, listening skills are just as important.
+As a coach, it is not only important to be able to talk clearly, but also to listen to your players and give them a chance to voice their thoughts and opinions.

 - Understanding of the game

-- As a soccer coach you must know all of the soccer basics to help teach them to the team
+- As a soccer coach, you must know the basics of the game to teach the team its rules, tactics, and skills.

-- Successful soccer coaches also bring inspiration to the field, motivating players to push their boundaries past their comfort zone to improve.
+- Successful soccer coaches also bring inspiration to the field, motivating players to push past their comfort zones to improve.

 - Be organized

-- Organization is very important as a coach in order to have practice sessions planned out properly and to help keep track of a player’s progress.
+- Organization is very important for a coach to plan practice sessions properly and keep track of a player’s progress.

 - Patience